FAQs About Additional Providers

 How do doctors and additional providers work together?

-The relationship between a physician assistant or nurse practitioner and his or her supervising doctor is characterized by mutual trust and respect; they function as a team in providing quality medical services.
+The relationship between a physician assistant and his or her supervising doctor is characterized by mutual trust and respect; they function as a team in providing quality medical services.
 The additional provider is a representative of the doctor and treats patients in the style and manner developed and directed by the supervising doctor.

 What is an additional provider’s scope of practice?

 Doctors may delegate to PAs those medical duties that are within their scope of practice, training, and experience, which are permitted by state law.